FmasterofU/OISISI_Java/README.md

+## Welcome to Studentska Služba page

+This is a site for an application developed by Radoš Milićev and Igor Šikuljak.
+The Studentska Služba app is a project asignment - first grading half of the curicculum for the OISISI Subject in Applied Computer Scciences at the Faculty of Technical Sciences in Novi Sad.
+It was realized using Java programming language and the Swing library.

+[Documentation] (doc/index.html)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/FmasterofU/OISISI_Java/edit/master/README.md) to maintain and preview the content for your website in Markdown files.